g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 Depending on the field, a PhD might involve reading <a href="{{matt}}">100</a> - <a href="{{qu}}">400</a> papers, doing a thousand hours of asynchronous, unpredictable Innovative Work, then writing about <a href="{{hum}}">5 papers</a>.
 Call it 6000 hours.
 If you did this for 5 hours a week, say on a Sunday afternoon after waking late and having brunch and ambling about, you could do something of comparable scale over about 20 years: with no financial implications, no sweat, <a href="{{ben}}">no mental breakdown</a>. _While working full-time on other things_, and with my life 30% gone already, I could do ten things this hard, just with suitable long-sighted use of weekends.

 (As it happens I think most PhDs don't have much impact on the world: they are read by say 4 other people, and maybe _should_ not be read by many more than that.
-But that's good: instead I can do a thousand small things, each with their own contribution to the future of all things.)<br><br>
+But that's good: instead I can do a thousand bits, each their own contribution to the future of all things.)<br><br>

 # See also

 * Basbøll, '<a href="{{bas}}">What is blogging?</a>'
 * Gwern, '<a href="{{long}}">Long Content</a>'
-* <a href="{{rot}}">Link rot</a>
+* <a href="{{rot}}">Link rot</a><br><br>
-* Some sites are "evergreen", have great essays with enduring relevance, which do not change. <a href="{{pg}}">e.g.</a> This is great but not the epic project of projects I'm impressed by.
 * <a href="{{gel}}">Andrew Gelman's blog</a> manages the contradictions effortlessly.
 He reacts to hundreds of new papers a year, but _posts on a 9-month lag_ after writing.
 This allows him to uncouple from the reactive journalistic stuff, and lets us see if his take holds up.
-I have learned so much from it, and indeed it is an accumulating, long-term project: it documents his shift towards understanding the deep problems in large parts of academic science.
+I have learned so much from it, and indeed it is an accumulating, long-term project: it documents his shift towards understanding the deep problems in large parts of academic science.<br><br>
+* There is of course historical interest in seeing what pundits were saying at a given point in the early 21st century.
+The philosopher <a href="{{rpw}}">Robert Paul Wolff's site</a> is a nice example of the dual nature of a blog: it contains his daily record of American political news <i>and</i> his vast, life-distilling tutorials on the <a href="{{tut}}">great German philosophers</a>.
+(Inbetween the two are his recollections of <a href="{{russ}}">taking tea with Bertrand Russell</a> and dancing with a Pulitzer Prize winner's wife.)
 <br><br>

 {%	include comments.html	%}